 My research interests centre on users and their interaction with information retrieval systems, new knowledge and information organization environments such as digital libraries, subject gateways and portals.
 Much of the work I have carried out recently falls within the following areas:

-- Human information retrieval interaction and user search behaviour
+- Information retrieval interaction and user search behaviour

-- Search user interfaces in digital library and IR systems
+- Search user interfaces in digital libraries and other IR systems

 - Social tagging and social metadata

 - Knowledge organization systems

 Research Awards & Grants